 Heuristic Runtime Discovery

-This tutorial explains how to use heuristic runtime discovery to expose ROS 2 nodes as SOVD Apps, with synthetic Components grouping them logically.
+This tutorial explains how to use heuristic runtime discovery to expose ROS 2 nodes as SOVD entities without any configuration.

 Overview